“All disease begins in the gut”

 Often, the first month of a protocol is the hardest.
 Your body is going through a massive transition.
 There are a lot of details to organize and habits to change.
 It’s not uncommon to experience an increase in the very symptoms you’re trying to resolve.

 This can be really discouraging when you’re working so hard, but it’s important to remember that your immune system is getting stronger (and more communicative!) day by day.
 As pathogens die off, they can release toxins into the bloodstream causing some uncomfortable side effects.
 This is exactly why you’ll be taking a dynamic supplement protocol to ensure your body is equipped to detoxify quickly and move pathogens out of the body before they build up and trigger an immune response.

-When you enroll in the Gastrointestinal Foundations Program, you’ll receive an education on what is happening in your gut.
+When you enroll in the Gut Healing Foundations Program, you’ll receive an education on what is happening in your gut.
 One of the big topics we will discuss are biofilms.
 Biofilms are essentially mucus-like masses in the intestines that act as a fortified apartment building by housing and protecting parasites, fungi and bacterium.
 Multiple species can live together and can actually change the environment around them to be more resilient to antimicrobials and the immune system.